-1. Turn on or restart the computer, and then press [esc](#) while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen.
-2. Press [f10](#) to enter Computer Setup.
-3. Use a pointing device or the arrow keys to select Main > Restore Defaults.
-4. Follow the on-screen instructions.
-5. To save your changes and exit, click the Save icon in the lower-right corner of the screen, and then follow the on-screen instructions.
+3. Follow the on-screen instructions.
+4. To save your changes and exit, select the Save icon in the lower-right corner of the screen, and then follow the on-screen instructions.

-Use the arrow keys to select Main > Save Changes and Exit, and then press [enter](#).
+Select Main, select Save Changes and Exit, and then press enter.